AdobeDocs/commerce-cloud-service.en/help/cloud-guide/environment/configure-env-yaml.md

 ### Environment variables

 The `ece-tools` package sets values in the `env.php` file based on values from [Cloud variables](variables-cloud.md), variables set in the Project Web interface, and the `.magento.env.yaml` configuration file.
 The environment variables in the `.magento.env.yaml` file customize the Cloud environment by overriding your existing Commerce configuration.
 If a default value is `Not Set`, then the `ece-tools` package takes **NO** action and uses the Commerce default or the value from the MAGENTO_CLOUD_RELATIONSHIPS configuration.
-If the default value is set, then the `ece-tools` package takes the action to set that default.
+If the default value is set, then the `ece-tools` package acts to set that default.

 The following topics contain detailed definitions, such as whether a default value is set or not set, of all variables that you can use in the `.magento.env.yaml` file: